 Polynomial long division is a step-by-step way to divide one polynomial by another by hand.
-If you know number long division, the pattern is the same: divide the leading term, multiply, subtract, and repeat.
+If you know number long division, the pattern is identical: divide the leading term, multiply, subtract, and repeat.

 leading term of dividendleading term of divisor\frac{\text{leading term of dividend}}{\text{leading term of divisor}}

-Once you have that quotient term, multiply the whole divisor by it and subtract.
-The subtraction creates a new, smaller polynomial to continue with.
+Multiply the divisor by that term, subtract, and you are left with a new, smaller polynomial to continue with.

 1. Write both polynomials in descending powers.